-We draw on scientists and entrepreneurs with comprehensive experience and deep relationships.
+We draw on scientists, clinicians and entrepreneurs with comprehensive experience and deep relationships.

 Chris Adams, PhD, MBA

 Chris has more than 20 years’ experience in ensuring patient impact drives all aspects of the business side of orphan drug development, including business strategy, commercial planning, licensing and mergers and acquisitions.